tmray/tmray.github.com/_drafts/how-martin-mull-and-fred-willard-changed-my-musical-path.md

 The concept was, a late night talk show but hosted in a small town called Fernwood.

-Like the show **Between Two Ferns**. it was just made decades earlier and hosted by Martin Mull & Fred Willard.
+Like the show **Between Two Ferns**.
+Only it was just made decades earlier and hosted by Martin Mull & Fred Willard.

 So I'm watching this and finding it thoroughly entertaining.

 Then they introduce the musical guest.
-He's passing through town and his van broke down so he came to do the show to pay for it.
+He's passing through town and his van broke down.
+So he came to do the show to pay for it.

 His name was **Tom Waits**.